PedanticHacker/ReChess/README.md

 - force the chess engine to make a move when its opponent is on turn
 - paste a FEN from the clipboard by double-clicking the FEN editor, then analyze the chessboard position or play a game from there onwards
+- change the app style to one of the dark ones or the light ones

 ## Which chess variants are supported?